getDolla/blockchain/README.md

 - **How do I use this?**
 On Windows, double-click `Blockchain.exe`, **NOT `blockchain`** to run the application.

+- **Why should I use this blockchain app instead of cloud-storage?**

+##### It is free.
+##### Companies, such as Long Island Drinks Corp, who renamed themselves to include blockchain in their name saw their stock rose dramatically; [Long Island Drinks Corp's stock rose 200% after being renamed to Long Blockchain](https://cointelegraph.com/news/blockshow-announces-blockshow-americas-2018-conference-in-las-vegas-august-20-21 "Link to News Article").

+- **Help! blockchain.exe is frozen/not responding!**
+Just wait (until it crashes).
+It might be computing the file's hash, sending a large file, or another computer just so happens to upload a file to the blockchain at the same time.

+- **Help!
+I can't update my blockchain!**
+Open the **file** `blockchain` with a text editor and paste this:

+`
+0  1531877114 TkFNRTogIERBVEE6IEdlbmVzaXMgQmxvY2s= 0 91629c3d6c07c2d358688ef3daedf9a420dbeb7d518b08de4bcfa4af2488f400bc3a9ecfd70697780213210ce172e0720adf7c160fb4b6b4cc54489fb36945b9
+`

 ### Interface
    ![interface_en](/images/main_en.jpg "Main Interface")
 ##### Connect to Another PC